brunokomel/Infinite-Variance/README.md

 # Math-23C-Project
-50 Shades of Stable by Derl Clausen, Bruno Kömel, and Rakeen Tanvir
+## 50 Shades of Stable by Derl Clausen, Bruno Kömel, and Rakeen Tanvir

+### An investigation into the nature of variance in capital markets.

 Report:
 [report.pdf](http://github.com/brunokomel/Math-23C-Project/blob/Fin/Report.pdf)